-MBA-MKTG 530: Marketing Management

-This course introduces students to marketing strategy and management and provides a rigorous analytical framework for developing, pricing, distributing and promoting products and services.
+MBA-MNGT 525: Operations Management This course introduces the modeling tools used to manage the complex 21st century business environment.
+It includes examination of decision analysis, probabilistic models, simulation techniques, regression-based inference and mathematical programming.
+Required (QUARTER THREE) MBA-BUS 528: Essentials of Working Capital This course provides a comprehensive introduction to working capital.
+Emphasis is given to the perspective that there is a limited access to credit and short term funding, so efficient working capital management is essential for freeing up funds and optimizing liquidity.
+The course covers the latest trends concerning working capital, including cash management, bank relations, accounts receivable, inventory, accounts payable and foreign exchange.
+In addition, the course explores the gathering and management of information and forecast data to effectively use funds and identify risk.
+Elective (QUARTER FOUR) MBA-MKTG 530: Marketing Management This course introduces students to marketing strategy and management and provides a rigorous analytical framework for developing, pricing, distributing and promoting products and services.
 Emphasis is placed on developing the approaches and skills necessary to assess marketing opportunities by analyzing customers, competitors and the company ("3 Cs") and to design effective marketing programs by choosing and applying appropriate strategies for pricing, promotion, place and product ("4 Ps").
 The course explains marketing's role and its linkages with other functions and the firm's strategy, and introduces and argues the need for a market orientation in company planning and thinking.
 The focus is on identifying, analyzing and solving marketing problems, and students are provided with opportunities to present and defend their own marketing analyses and recommendations.
 Lectures, cases and classroom discussion are used to develop themes and issues.
-Required, Marketing certificate requirement (QUARTER TWO)

-MBA-MKTG 531: New Product Development

-The course focuses on the strategic management of new products and the new product development process.
+Required (QUARTER TWO) MBA-MKTG 531: New Product Development The course focuses on the strategic management of new products and the new product development process.
 It aims to provide a thorough understanding of the steps involved in bringing a new product (or service) successfully from idea to launch; to develop the concepts, issues and decisions involved in new product development; and to examine techniques and analytical models designed to assess new product readiness.
 The course lays out the Stage-GateTM process for managing the development of new products and outlines the process ingredients that are critical in improving the probability of success in new product development.
 Techniques for managing a firm's new product portfolio and for developing a firm's new product strategy are addressed along with ideation techniques and market research methods used to incorporate the perspective of the relevant consumer in product definition, design and positioning.
 Models available to analyze/evaluate opportunities and the innovation diffusion process are explored and utilized in case applications.
 Teaching includes lectures, class discussions, and case analyses.
 The overall focus is on applied, practical decision-making and the skills and tools involved.
 This decision orientation is challenging and can be time-intensive.
 Students are required to work in teams to create an idea for a product or service that is worthy as a new business venture, in the process implementing the new product development process as taught in the course.
-Entrepreneurship/Marketing concentration elective, Marketing certificate requirement (QUARTER FOUR)
+Elective (QUARTER FOUR)